gregoiresage/enamel/README.md

 5. Launch your Pebble build : 2 files (enamel.c and enamel.h) should be generated in `build` and compiled

 # Getting Started (python)
+If you can't modify the wscript (Cloudpebble development) you can call directly the python script.<br>
 The following command will generate 2 files (enamel.c and enamel.h) in `src/generated`, you just need to copy them in your project
 ```
 python enamel.py --appinfo /path/to/your/appinfo.json --config /path/to/your/config.json